-610 (a) The municipal court shall have jurisdiction and authority to try and punish violations of

-- this charter, all city ordinances, and such other violations as provided by law. - 612 (b) The municipal court shall have authority to punish those in its presence for contempt, - provided that such punishment shall not exceed \$200.00 or ten days in jail. - 614 (c) The municipal court may fix punishment for offenses within its jurisdiction not - exceeding a fine of \$1,000.00 or imprisonment for 180 days, or both such fine and - 616 imprisonment, or may fix punishment by fine, imprisonment, or alternative sentencing as - 617 now or hereafter provided by law. - 618 (d) The municipal court shall have authority to establish a schedule of fees to defray the cost - of operation and shall be entitled to reimbursement of the cost of meals, transportation, and - 620 care taking of prisoners bound over to superior court for violations of state law. - 621 (e) The municipal court shall have authority to establish bail and recognizance to ensure the - presence of those charged with violations before such court and shall have discretionary - authority to accept cash or personal or real property as surety for the appearance of persons - 624 charged with violations.
-Whenever any person shall give bail for that person's appearance - and shall fail to appear at the time fixed for trial, the bond shall be forfeited by the judge - 626 presiding at such time, and an execution shall be issued thereon by serving the defendant and - 627 the defendant's sureties with a rule nisi at least two days before a hearing on the rule nisi. - In the event that cash or property is accepted in lieu of bond for security for the appearance - of a defendant at trial and if such defendant fails to appear at the time and place fixed for - trial, the cash so deposited shall be on order of the judge declared forfeited to the city, or the - property so deposited shall have a lien against it for the value forfeited, which lien shall be - enforceable in the same manner and to the same extent as a lien for city property taxes. - 633 (f) The municipal court shall have the same authority as superior courts to compel the - production of evidence in the possession of any party; to enforce obedience to its orders, - judgments, and sentences; and to administer such oaths as are necessary. - 636 (g) The municipal court may compel the presence of all parties necessary to a proper - disposal of each case by the issuance of summonses, subpoenas, and warrants which may be - served as executed by any officer as authorized by this charter or by law. - 639 (h) Each judge of the municipal court shall be authorized to issue warrants for the arrest of - persons charged with offenses against any ordinance of the city, and each judge of the - municipal court shall have the same authority as a magistrate of the state to issue warrants - 642 for offenses against state laws committed with the city.
+- 648 (a) The municipal court shall have jurisdiction and authority to try and punish violations of - 649 this charter, all city ordinances, and such other violations as provided by law. - 650 (b) The municipal court shall have authority to punish those in its presence for contempt, - provided that such punishment shall not exceed a fine of \$200.00 or imprisonment for ten - 652 days. - 653 (c) The municipal court may fix punishment for offenses within its jurisdiction not - 654 exceeding a fine of \$1,000.00 or imprisonment for 180 days or both such fine and - 655 imprisonment or may fix punishment by fine, imprisonment, or alternative sentencing as - 656 now, or hereafter provided by law. - 657 (d) The municipal court shall have authority to establish a schedule of fees to defray the cost - of operation and shall be entitled to reimbursement of the cost of meals, transportation, and - 659 caretaking of prisoners bound over to superior court for violations of state law. - 660 (e) The municipal court shall have authority to establish bail and recognizance to ensure the - presence of those charged with violations before said court and shall have discretionary - authority to accept cash or personal or real property as surety for the appearance of persons - charged with violations.
+Whenever any person shall give bail for that person's appearance - and shall fail to appear at that time fixed for trial, the bond shall be forfeited by the judge - presiding at such time, and an execution issued thereon by serving the defendant and the - defendant's sureties with a rule nisi at least two days before a hearing on the rule nisi.
+In the - event that cash or property is accepted in lieu of bond for security for the appearance of a - defendant at trial, and if such defendant fails to appear at the time and place fixed for trial, - the cash so deposited shall be on order of the judge declared forfeited to the city, and the - 670 property so deposited shall have a lien against it for the value forfeited which lien shall be - enforceable in the same manner and to the same extent as a lien for city property taxes. - 672 (f) The municipal court shall have the same authority as superior courts to compel the - production of evidence in the possession of any party; to enforce obedience to its orders, - 674 judgments, and sentences; and to administer such oaths as are necessary.

+(g) The municipal court may compel the presence of all parties necessary to a proper disposal of each case by the issuance of summonses, subpoenas, and warrants which may be served as executed by any officer as authorized by this charter or by law.

+(h) Each judge of the municipal court shall be authorized to issue warrants for the arrest of persons charged with offenses against any ordinance of the city, and each judge of the municipal court shall have the same authority as a magistrate of the state to issue warrants for offenses against state laws committed within the city.